AI in B2B Sales 2025: A Definitive Guide to Maximize Performance & ROI

 - Better account targeting increases Customer Lifetime Value (LTV)

-5. Cost-benefit analysis of different AI tools
+5. Cost-benefit analysis of different AI sales tools

 The cost of AI implementation needs thinking through.
 Research shows that poor data quality costs companies £11.91 million yearly on average.
 In spite of that, well-implemented AI tools deliver strong returns through: